Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

-# Serverless Lambdas with Rust on AWS
+# Running Serverless Lambdas with Rust on AWS

 ## Intro